Listen to the British Museum podcast

 In his will, Sloane bequeathed his entire collection to King George II for the nation in return for the payment of £20,000 to his heirs, and on condition that Parliament create a new and freely accessible public museum to house it.

-Sloane's collections, together with several additional libraries and collections, thus became the foundation of the British Museum.
+Sloane's collections, together with several additional libraries and collections, became the foundation not only of the British Museum, but the Natural History Museum and the British Library as well.

 Research projects on Sloane